dyno-might/dyno-might.github.io/_posts/2022-05-23-traitorous.md

 * For 135 years, it was perfectly consistent with that amendment for states to put people in jail for having the wrong kind of sex.
 * Then, one day, it wasn't anymore.

 I probably don't need to tell you that I think these laws were wrong.
 And I know that many people see the constitution as a [living document](https://en.wikipedia.org/wiki/Living_Constitution) that is constantly transformed by changing circumstances et cetera.
 I can see that.
-But I can also see how someone might think this looks like the people on the Supreme Court making shit up as they go.
+But I can also see how someone might think this looks like the people on the Supreme Court making stuff up as they go.

 The second reason I can see for opposing *Roe v.
 Wade* is that it expresses a particular view on personhood.
 Or, more exactly, it refuses to *accept* the view that life begins at conception.

 ![Roe v.
 Wade passage on personhood](/img/traitorous/roevwade2.svg)

 Personally, I don't accept that view either.
-But, then, I have some [unusual views](/no-self/) about this kind of thing.
+But, then, I have some [unusual ideas](/no-self/) about this kind of thing.
 The fact is, many people *do* think life begins at conception.
 Given this disagreement, it's not *entirely obvious* to me that we should resolve it through the Supreme Court rather than having people debate with each other and vote for legislators who will pass laws that reflect their views.

 <br>
 But really, I don't want to talk about abortion.
 I want to talk about fear.
 As far as I can tell, my object-level views on "when abortion should be legal" are close to the median in my (leftist-dominated) corner of the universe.
 Yet, except with close friends, I'd be scared to say what I think above.